heiswayi/heiswayi.nrird.com/_posts/2018/2018-05-23-get-started-with-inno-setup-scripts.md

 For more info on what command-line options are available, just run `iscc /?` from a command prompt.

-### Full example of my basic Inno Setup script
+### Complete example of Inno Setup script for my app installer

 The script is written based on the example of my app file structure as shown below.
-If you use the script below, you may need to modify it to suit your app output and file structure.
+If you use the script below, you may need to modify it to suit your app's file structure.
 Any feature you don't need, you can simply remove or comment it out.
-I always reuse this script as a starter and make some modifications that suit the app output and requirements to create another app installer.
+I always reuse this script as a starter and make some modifications that suit the app files and requirements to create a new app installer.

 _Example of app file structure:_